saro/reservebot/README.md

 # Features

 reservebot lets you and your team reserve shared resources and provides a queue for waiting for resources.
-Currently, reservebot stores reservations in memory so reservations will be lost on restart.
+Reservations are now persisted to a local sqlite database so they survive restarts.

 # Running